21 CFR

 The most common path is for companies to simply choose software that has already been built to meet 21 CFR regulations.
 In these cases, the responsibility still lies with the manufacturer to perform final validation based on how the system will be used in their environment.
 However, the vendor has already done much of their own testing.

-At Limble, we provide all customers with our current validation documentation along with validation testing results.
+At Limble, we provide customers on the 21 CFR plan with our current validation documentation along with validation testing results.

 Path 2: Perform your own validation